 Hypocalcemia is more common in babies who are premature or who have a low birth weight.
 This is because their parathyroid glands are less mature.
 Babies whose growth has been slower than usual before birth may be more likely to have severe hypocalcemia.
 This happens because less calcium crossed the placenta.
 Hypocalcemia can also occur in babies who have a difficult birth and in babies whose mothers have diabetes.Symptoms of hypocalcemia may not be obvious in newborns.
 Most infants have no symptoms.
 If a baby does have symptoms, they may include:

 - Muscle twitches

 The symptoms of hypocalcemia in the newborn may look like other health conditions.
 Make sure your child sees his or her healthcare provider for a diagnosis.

 Your baby’s healthcare provider will examine your baby.
 He or she will also do tests to check the amount of calcium in the baby’s blood.Hypocalcemia may get better without treatment, especially if there are no symptoms.
 Early hypocalcemia most often goes away in a few days.
-Babies with late hypocalcemia may have calcium added to their infant formula.
-Or they may get calcium in an IV.
+Babies with late hypocalcemia may have calcium supplements in their feedings or in an IV.